Graeme Axford

-Graeme Axford was born in Greymouth, New Zealand.
-He is a human rights, disability, and consumer advocate.
+Graeme Axford is a human rights, disability, and consumer advocate.
+He was born in Greymouth, New Zealand.

 He has helped over 7,000 people in their battles with various government bureaucracies.
 In 2012, he received a Kiwibank Local Hero Medal.
 In 2019, he was nominated again.

 Between 2011 and 2021, Axford submitted 7 petitions to the New Zealand Parliament.

 Challenges

 Axford was born with severe dyslexia.
 This was only diagnosed when he was an adult.
 Life was a constant struggle for both him and his parents.
 His teachers saw him as being ‘slow’, and a ‘no hoper’.
 He left school at the earliest possible opportunity.

 Even after he qualified as a social worker and became involved in community development and education, he was seen as having low intelligence because of his poor reading and writing skills.